How Much Noise Does A Portable Tire Compressor Make?

 When categorizing portable tire compressors as either noisy or quiet, it is important to define the threshold for each category.
 While there is no universally agreed-upon distinction, a compressor operating above 80 dB can be considered noisy, while one operating below 80 dB can be classified as quiet.
 This classification can vary from person to person, as some individuals may be more sensitive to noise than others.

-See also Are There Any Portable Tire Compressors With A Built-in Jump Starter?
+See also Do Portable Tire Compressors Have A Built-in Light For Night Use?

 Benefits and Drawbacks of Quieter Models